Haudenosaunee men's national lacrosse team: Passport issues

 The Iroquois Confederacy began issuing their own passports in 1927 and its holders were able to travel without problem for many years.
 However, with stricter security measures following the 9/11 terrorist attack, the European Union member states no longer recognized these passports as legal travel documents.
 While holders of these passports were still able to enter Canada, neither the United States nor Canada recognized the passports as valid travel documents.

 These passports became an issue when the Iroquois Nationals attempted to enter England for the 2010 World Lacrosse Championship held in Manchester.
 The Nationals were unable to attend and compete in the 2010 World Lacrosse Championship in England as the United Kingdom did not accept their Iroquois passports.
 The Nationals’ players were told by British officials to obtain either U.S. or Canadian passports if they wished to enter the country, as the team's 23 players were eligible to be issued passports from these countries.
 The Iroquois Nationals refused to travel with Canadian or American passports, arguing that this would be a strike against their identity.
 As a result, the Nationals were forced to forfeit their three preliminary games.
-In 2015, while traveling to the United Kingdom (UK) for the Under-19 World Championship in Scotland, the Haudenosaunee women's national lacrosse team were refused entrance into the country due to the same passport issues faced by the Iroquois Nationals in 2010.
-Ultimately, like their male counterparts, the Haudenosaunee refused to travel under Canadian or American passports.
 In 2018, the Iroquois Nationals’ travel arrangements to Israel for the World Lacrosse Championship were delayed due to passport issues once again.
 However, after the intervention of the Federation of International Lacrosse and the local organizing committee, the Israeli and Canadian governments were able to resolve the issue and lift the travel restrictions.
 As a result, the Iroquois Nationals arrived just before the opening ceremonies and their first game.

+2028 Summer Olympics

+In October 2023, the International Olympic Committee (IOC) officially added lacrosse to the 2028 Summer Olympics held in Los Angeles, California.
+Whether the Haudenosaunee Nationals—a team not representing a member nation in the IOC—would be allowed to compete as a team in the Olympics remains a point of contention.
+The team has received support from both U.S. President Joe Biden and Canadian Sport Minister Carla Qualtrough, but the IOC has stated that only countries with a National Olympic Committee (NOC) would be allowed to compete, and that it would be up to the United States Olympic & Paralympic Committee (USOPC) and the Canadian Olympic Committee (COC) to allow Haudenosaunee players to play in their respective teams.